wwitsken/UXP-Scripts-Panel/README.md

-# UXP Indesign React Typescript Firebase Starter
+# RRM UXP Indesign Plugin Utilities

-Remember: Don't use anything from firebase sdk except Auth and simple ref's.
-Use custom api to listen to realtime database with streaming.
+Tools that the RRM marketing team can use based on Adobe's new (async) UXP platform